UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 #### Add new users in bulk from a CSV file

 `young-add csv` allows you to add users in bulk using a CSV file of specific format and headers.
-As of 21 June 2022 the accounts will be all created and activated automatically.
+As of 27 June 2022 the accounts will be all created and activated automatically within 10 minutes.

 The CSV is comma-separated with a header line of
 ```